-- Citation metrics (bibliometrics) score the number of times other researchers refer to (cite) a given publication and can be a useful measure of the level of attention within scholarly publishing.
+Citation metrics count and analyse the number of times other researchers refer to (cite) a given publication and can be a useful measure of the level of attention and impact within scholarly publishing.
 They can be generated on article, author, publication or institutional level, and some are normalised for discipline, type and age of paper.
 Citation metrics can be obtained from three sources - Web of Science, Scopus and Google Scholar.
 The SciVal research analytics tool is built upon Scopus data and can be used for more detailed analysis and benchmarking.

-- Alternative metrics ("altmetrics") summarise the level of attention received in social media and other platforms, offering useful information about impact outside of scholarly publishing, and also serving as early indicators of possible intentions to cite a publication.
+Altmetrics summarise the level of attention received in social media and other platforms, offering useful information about impact outside scholarly publishing, and also serving as early indicators of possible intentions to cite a publication.
 Altmetric badges are increasingly available in discovery and publisher platforms, and Birmingham researchers can also obtain altmetrics from Plum (embedded within Scopus) and Altmetric.com.

 Library Services' Research Skills Team offers online training on research metrics via our Influential Researcher Canvas Course